-Even identical twins have differences in their DNA, this is because during development (and lifetime entirely), people get tiny mutations (relatively permanent change in hereditary materials).
-These mutations cause the differences in individual DNA.
+Even identical twins have differences in their DNA, this is because, during development (and lifetime entirely), people get tiny mutations (relatively permanent change in hereditary materials).
+These mutations cause differences in individual DNA.

 What is DNA?

-DNA or deoxyribonucleic acid is a long complex molecule composed of two chains that coil around each other to form double helix carrying information necessary to build and maintain an organism.
+DNA or deoxyribonucleic acid is a long complex molecule composed of two chains that coil around each other to form a double helix.
+And they carry information necessary to build and maintain an organism.